betaflight/betaflight/docs/PID tuning.md

 PID Controller 3 is an direct port of the PID controller from MultiWii 2.3 and later.

-The algorithm is handling roll and pitch differently to yaw. users with problems on yaw authority should try this one.
+The algorithm is handling roll and pitch differently to yaw.
+Users with problems on yaw authority should try this one.

 For the ALIENWII32 targets the gyroscale is removed for even more yaw authority.
 This will provide best performance on very small multicopters with brushed motors.